veniamin-ilmer/math/power_operations.md

 Hence, let's start with the basic math operators.

-* Addition involves repeat incrementing (Adding 1).
-For example, 7 + 5 or 5 + 7 means you start with 7, then keep incrementing it 5 times.

-* Subtraction is the reverse of addition, hence it involves repeat decrementing.
-For example, 20 - 7 means you start with 20, then keep decrementing it 7 times.

 * Multiplication involves repeat adding.
 For example, 7 * 5 or 5 * 7 means you add 7 together 5 times.

 * Division is the reverse of multiplication, and it can be done with repeat subtraction.
-For example, 41 / 7 means you start with 41, and keep dividing it by 7 until you run out of numbers to divide.
-The answer is how many divisions you did.
+For example, 41 / 7 means you start with 41, and keep subtracting it by 7 until the number becomes less than the divisior.
+The answer is how many subtractions you did, plus some remainder.

 As a reminder, lets divide 40 by 7 with repeated subtraction: